OSHA Needlestick Injury Prevention: Protocol, Compliance & First Aid Guide

 The “drop, don’t force” rule applies to disposal.
 Sharps should be disposed of immediately after use.
 Containers should be located as close as feasible to the area of use.
 A common violation occurs when containers are allowed to overfill.
 Staff should never reach into a container or try to push trash down to make room.
 Once a container is three-quarters full, it must be sealed and replaced.

-Administrative Controls and Employee Training
+OSHA Needlestick Compliance: Administrative Controls and Training

 Administrative controls involve the policies, procedures, and schedules that reduce exposure risk.
 This includes ensuring adequate staffing levels so nurses aren’t rushing, which often leads to accidents.
 It also involves the creation of a comprehensive Exposure Control Plan (ECP).
 This written document is the roadmap for how the facility addresses bloodborne pathogens and must be accessible to all employees.